AS207960/bjorn/README.md

 ##### `ca_grpc_uri`
 The gRPC URL of the CA backend.
 It should implement the protocol as described further down.

+##### `template_dir`
+A directory path in which the HTML templates for the index page (for when the ACME server is accessed without using an ACME client), and updated ToS agreement pages are stored.

 ##### `acme_issuers`
 A list of issuing certificates for which this server can handle revocation requests.